-Beginning in the ninth grade, a series of class meetings for students and evening sessions for parents is offered to inform families about the college application process.
+Beginning in the ninth grade, a series of class meetings for students and evening programs for parents is offered to inform families about the college search and application processes.

 The College Counseling Office is open to underclassmen on an as-needed basis.
 Common questions concern standardized testing, summer programs and course scheduling.
-College Counselors do their best to be available to all underclassmen to answer any and all questions during the first two years of high school.
+Through partnerships with advisory, college counselors are available to all underclassmen to answer any and all questions during the first two years of high school.